vgaldi/fw-lab/content/post/2023-01-11_NSR-published/index.md

   focal_point = "Center"
 +++

-Prof. [Vincenzo Galdi](/author/vincenzo-galdi)'s research highlight on ["New wireless architectures based on information metasurfaces"](/publication/ij-163-NSR-2023) has been accepted for publication in *National Science Review*.
+Prof. [Vincenzo Galdi](/author/vincenzo-galdi)'s research highlight on ["New wireless architectures based on information metasurfaces"](/publication/ij-163-nsr-2023) has been published in *National Science Review*.